Emmanuel-Novus-zz/anti-raid/README.md

 # Anti-Raid
 The latest version of my Anti-Raid discord bot with new features, new structures and all the latest news.
-Here are the features contained in this version :
+Here are the features contained in this version:

-- Installation of a new command handler developed by ArviX#8843 [https://github.com/LordAlex2015/handler-discord.js]
+- Installation of a new command handler developed by ArviX#8843 [epic handler]([https://github.com/LordAlex2015/handler-discord.js)
 - Changing the database service (lowdb => MySQL)
 - Added the possibility to specify a reason when blacklisting
 - Added blacklist reason when banning on different servers